orcslab/Home-Page/article_template.md

 Fig. 2: Cutoff and maximum grades for UFMG's School of Engineering SiSU selection, 2015-1.
 </strong></font><br><br>
 </center>

+If the figure is already hosted somewhere else in the net (and if you're really sure it is not going to suddenly disappear from that place) just use the appropriate address, and give the proper attribution.

 ## <a name="uploading"></a>Uploading the article